Q. What is the “Go Blue Guarantee?”

 A. We believe financial aid is a key component of making the university accessible.
 Many qualified students would not be able to attend the U-M were it not for financial aid.
 Money used for financial aid also comes from a variety of sources.
-With the Victors for Michigan fundraising campaign now underway, U-M has a goal of raising $1 billion for student support.
+The Victors for Michigan fundraising campaign, which ended Dec.
+31, 2018, raised $1.22 billion for student support.

 Q. When you say about 70 percent of the U-M students from the state of Michigan receive some financial aid, what do you count as financial aid?

 A. Financial aid is a term that has a common definition and is consistent across all U.S. colleges and universities.
 A typical financial aid package might include more than one type of aid.
 Financial aid can include:

 Grants: Grants are gift aid from federal, state or university resources.
 They are awarded to students on the basis of need and do not need to be repaid.

 Scholarships: Scholarships are largely gift funds that often are awarded to students with high academic achievement or special talents; they do not have to be repaid.

 Loans: Loans are borrowed funds that must be repaid, with interest, after the student has completed school.